 Peppermint is widely known for its soothing effects on the gastrointestinal tract.
 Peppermint stimulates the saliva production, and as a result increase in swallowing may improve appetite, reduce nausea, or lessen motion sickness.
 Peppermint has also been used for relieving respiratory conditions such as colds, reduce coughing.
 Additionally, it is believed to have mild antibacterial, antifungal, and antiviral effects.

-Ultivit™ is a wonderful strengthening product that will be appreciated by everybody who cares about the health.
+Ultivit™ is a wonderful product that will be appreciated by everyone who cares about their health and wellbeing.

 Per 1 tablet: